 Step Three: Prevent Future Infestations

-The final step in making sure gnats never infest your home is to prevent them from coming back in.
-Consistently keep your home clean, and be especially wary in the summer months.
+The final step to get rid of gnats in your home is to prevent them from coming back in.
+Consistently keep your home clean, and be especially cautious during the summer.
 In addition to keeping your home clean, here are some other ways you can repel insects.

-Cedarwood, neem oil, and citronella are particularly helpful in both repelling and even killing pests.
-Cedarwood is a moisture-absorbing essential oil, and is best for fungal insects and pests like gnats.
-These essential oils can also be used to eliminate other pests as well and they smell great!
+Cedarwood, neem oil, and citronella are particularly helpful in both repelling and killing gnats.
+Cedarwood is a moisture-absorbing essential oil and is best for these fungal pests.
+These essential oils can also be used to protect against other pests as well.
 You can defuse them in places that get particularly infested, or make your own insect repellent by mixing together:

 - ½ cup of witch hazel